tus/tus-resumable-upload-protocol/protocol.md

 happen if all of the corresponding partial uploads are finished.

 When creating a new final upload the partial uploads' metadata SHALL not be transferred to the new final upload.
+Instead, all metadata SHOULD be included in the concatenation request using the `Metadata` header.

 The concatenation request MAY even be sent before all partial uploads are finished.
 This feature MUST be explicitly announced by the Server by including the